Open for 2022

 The Moy has long been famous as Ireland’s premier Salmon river and it offers a wide variety of quality angling to suit all tastes and budgets.
 Most of the main Moy channel, and some of its larger tributaries provide excellent spring salmon and grilse fishing with both fly and bait.
 Sea trout are also abundant in the Moy.

-The main Moy channel is deep and up to forty meters wide in the middie and lower reaches.
-Huge numbers of Salmon are landed here each season.
+The main Moy channel is deep and up to forty meters wide in the middle and lower reaches.
+Huge numbers of salmon are landed here each season.

-The average annual Salmon rod catch on the Moy over the last ten years is a staggering 7,362 fish.
-The famous Ridge Pool alone has produced up to 2,660 Salmon to rod and line in a single season.
+The average annual Salmon rod catch on the Moy over the last ten years is a staggering 6,500 fish

 The Moy estuary has large stocks of sea trout, some of which exceed four pounds, and which can be caught on fly and bait.
-The lower heats around Ballina and Foxford, and some locations on the upper river; also provide good sea trout fishing late in the season.
+The lower beats around Ballina and Foxford, and some locations on the upper river also provide good sea trout fishing late in the season.

-All legal methods are permitted on the Moy, but anglers are requested to check with ghillies and owners to confirm local rules.
+All legal methods are permitted on the Moy, but anglers are requested to check with individual fisheries to confirm local rules.